 Gonadotrophin-releasing hormone analogues for pain associated with endometriosis

 Endometriosis is a common condition affecting women of child-bearing age, and is usually due to the presence of endometrial tissue in places other than the uterus.
 Common symptoms include pain and infertility.
 GnRHas are a group of drugs often used to treat endometriosis by decreasing hormone levels.
-This review found evidence to suggest treatment with a GnRHa improved symptom relief compared with no treatment or placebo.
-There was no evidence of a statistically significant difference when compared with danazol or intra-uterine progestagen.
+This review f it unclear whether treatment with a GnRHa improved symptom relief compared with no treatment or placebo.
+There was also no evidence of a statistically significant difference when compared with danazol or LNG IUS .
 However, there more side effects in the GnRHa group compared with the danazol group.
-There is not enough evidence to make clear if higher or lower doses of GnRHa are better, or which length of treatment is best.
+The quality of the evidence ranged from very low to moderate,

 Authors' conclusions:

-GnRHas appear to be more effective at relieving pain associated with endometriosis than no treatment/placebo.
-There was no evidence of a difference in pain relief between GnRHas and danazol although more adverse events reported in the GnRHa groups.
-There was no evidence of a difference in pain relief between GnRHas and levonorgestrel and no studies compared GnRHas with analgesics.
+It is unclear whether GnRHas is more effective at relieving pain associated with endometriosis than no treatment/placebo.
+There was no consistent evidence of a difference in pain relief between GnRHas and danazol although more adverse events were reported in the GnRHa groups.
+There was also no evidence of a difference in pain relief between GnRHas and LNG IUS .
+No studies compared GnRHas with analgesics.

 Read the full abstract...